katzwebservices/dsidxpress/readme.deploy.txt

 [Diverse Solutions]: http://www.diversesolutions.com "Diverse Solutions, plugin author"

-dsIDXpress is an extension of our ([Diverse Solutions]) [MLS IDX solution](http://idx.diversesolutions.com).
-With this plugin, bloggers can embed **live** real estate listings (using what is known as *I*nternet *D*ata E*x*change, or IDX) into their blog's posts and pages using something WordPress calls "shortcodes" and into their sidebars using the included widgets.
+With the [dsIDXpress plugin](http://www.dsidxpress.com), bloggers can embed **live** real estate listings (using what is known as *I*nternet *D*ata E*x*change, or IDX) into their blog's posts and pages using something WordPress calls "shortcodes" and into their sidebars using the included widgets.
 The plugin also functions as a full IDX solution by allowing visitors to search for, and view the details of, listings in the MLS.

 ## IMPORTANT REQUIREMENTS TO USE THIS PLUGIN: